Indian shares post weekly loss after recent peaks

 Despite Friday’s gains, the indexes clocked their third weekly loss in ten, struggling to make any headway amid a lack of positive triggers since hitting record highs on Monday.

-Investors will turn their attention to the upcoming first-quarter earnings season for direction, which will be kicked off next week by software services heavyweight Tata Consultancy Services (TCS.NS).
+Investors will turn their attention to the upcoming first-quarter earnings season for direction, which will be kicked off next week by software services heavyweight Tata Consultancy Services.

-In Mumbai trading, the Nifty Pharma index (.NIPHARM) rose as much as 0.92% to hit an all-time high.
-The index has risen 3.3% this week amid positive developments from pharma giants tackling the COVID-19 pandemic. .
+In Mumbai trading, the Nifty Pharma index rose as much as 0.92% to hit an all-time high.
+The index has risen 3.3% this week amid positive developments from pharma giants tackling the COVID-19 pandemic..

-The Nifty Bank index (.NSEBANK) ended 0.36% higher, their first session of gains this week.
+The Nifty Bank index ended 0.36% higher, their first session of gains this week.

 The Reserve Bank of India said in its Financial Stability Report on Thursday that the impact of the pandemic on the balance sheet of banks has not been as severe as projected earlier.

-Consumer goods company Marico (MRCO.NS), known for Parachute hair oil, closed 2.8% lower after it said its operating margin for the first quarter will drop sharply on a year-on-year basis.
+Consumer goods company Marico, known for Parachute hair oil, closed 2.8% lower after it said its operating margin for the first quarter will drop sharply on a year-on-year basis.

 Our Standards: The Thomson Reuters Trust Principles.